apache/griffin/griffin-doc/dev/dev-env-build.md

 ## Run or Debug at local
 ### For service module
 If you need to develop the service module, you need to modify some configuration in the following files.
-Docker host is your machine running the docker containers, which means if you install docker and run docker containers on 1.2.3.4, the <docker host ip> is 1.2.3.4.
+Docker host is your machine running the docker containers, which means if you install docker and run docker containers on 192.168.100.100, then the `<docker host ip>` is 192.168.100.100.

 In service/src/main/resources/application.properties
 ```